Blog

 Introduction

-The Skydel Simulation Engine is unique in that it does not require you to purchase Orolia hardware.
-You can build your own system and the devices that you use are what define the performance of the software.
-This document is designed to assist you with GPU Selection for GNSS Simulation – especially as it pertains to your specific application.
+The Skydel Simulation Engine is unique in that it does not require you to purchase Safran hardware.
+With Skydel, you can build your own system and the components that you choose are what define the software’s performance.
+This guide is designed to assist you with the selection of the GPU or Graphic Processing Unit.
+This component is the most influential in the overall performance of Skydel.

-Selecting the specific GPU to execute Skydel GNSS initially appears overwhelming but is easy to learn.
+Selecting a GPU to execute Skydel may initially appear overwhelming but is easy to learn.
 Many factors influence the overall performance/price ratio.
 However, it is possible to quickly determine a perfectly suitable GPU for your use-case by following a few guidelines.
-If you would like to have deeper information, the second section of this document should answer the majority of your questions.
+If you would like to have more in-depth information, the second section of this document should answer the majority of your questions.

 General Information on GPUs

-Skydel uses the GPU or Graphics card to process data.
-This device is a specialized device that accelerates the creation and rendering of graphics, video and animations.
-It does this through extremely fast mathematical calculations which can free up the CPU to perform other tasks.
-A CPU is not really built for this since it can typically only handle a few software threads at a time.
+Skydel uses the GPU (also called a Graphics card) to process data.
+This component is a specialized device that accelerates the creation and rendering of graphics, video, and animations.
+It does this by parallelizing mathematical calculations.
+In comparison, a CPU or Central Processing Unit, processes operation in a serial fashion, normally in a few distinct threads or process.

 A GPU is built with hundreds of cores that can handle thousands of threads simultaneously.
 This is considered more of a parallel structure and increases their efficiency.
 For Nvidia GPUs, these parallel processors are commonly called CUDA Cores.
 CUDA is an abbreviated term for “Compute Unified Device Architecture” and is a programming language to execute code on Nvidia GPUs.

-Skydel provides the ability to simulate numerous constellations, frequencies, and even other signals (i.e. interference, jamming, spoofing), but the amount of CUDA cores in your GPU is what dictates whether your device can process the quantity defined in the software.
+Skydel provides the ability to simulate numerous constellations, frequencies, and even other signals (i.e. interference, jamming, spoofing), but the amount of CUDA cores and their speed or clock, is what dictates whether your device can process the quantity defined in the software.
 Skydel has an integrated GPU test to quickly verify this (see “GPU Benchmark” section below), but initial selection is critical.

 Simulating multiple antennas requires additional Skydel instances.
 Although Skydel instances can share the same GPU, sharing the GPU is not as efficient as having a dedicated GPU for each instance.